-Day tripping to Napa Valley is one of my favorite things to do while visiting home in San Francisco.
+Day-tripping to Napa Valley is one of my favorite things to do while visiting home in San Francisco.
 Visiting wine country has definitely taken on a new meaning since my kiddie days, but even if you’re not into wine, the scenery in Napa is unbeatable, the restaurant selection is on point, there’s shopping & galleries, pretty areas to stroll through and did I mention it’s beautiful and relaxing?
 It’s the perfect place to get away, and if you’re already in NorCal, it’s ideal to visit for just the day or weekend.
 Hello wining & dining at its finest!
 Here’s a look at what I did on my last trip to Napa Valley with my parents.
-I can safely say I wish I never had to leave, but alas I live in reality, and am writing this from good ol’ NYC.
+I can safely say I wish I never had to leave, but alas I live in reality and am writing this from good ol’ NYC.

 Napa Valley is home to some of the best food in the country—from Michelin-starred restaurants to neighborhood eateries, this whole area is pretty much a hotbed of culinary superiority.
-R+D Kitchen in Yountville is a trendy restaurant that features both indoor and outdoor seating, complete with bright yellow sun umbrellas, relaxing adirondack chairs, fire pits, fountains, a koi pond decorated with lily pads and cute wooden box gardens filled with herbs and flowers.
-The restaurant has a friendly ambiance, delicious food and is overall a gorgeous, open aired restaurant to enjoy your meal right by the vineyards.
+R+D Kitchen in Yountville is a trendy restaurant that features both indoor and outdoor seating, complete with bright yellow sun umbrellas, relaxing Adirondack chairs, fire pits, fountains, a koi pond decorated with lily pads and cute wooden box gardens filled with herbs and flowers.
+The restaurant has a friendly ambiance, delicious food and is overall a gorgeous, open-aired restaurant to enjoy your meal right by the vineyards.

 It’s not a secret that Napa Valley is known for its stunning wineries and the premiere wines they produce.
-While in Napa we visited a couple of our favorite wineries, Caymus Vinyards and Silver Oak Winery, for wine tasting.
+While in Napa we visited a couple of our favorite wineries, Caymus Vineyards and Silver Oak Winery, for wine tasting.
 Both Caymus and Silver Oak have fantastic wines, and this is coming from someone who unfortunately has yet to develop her palette.
 Whites are my favorite right now and I can tell what I do and do not like.
 Aside from that, I’m pretty much an amateur when it comes to wine tasting!
 Tastings are a treat though and I love reading about the wine flavors and such… then actually tasting the wine and comparing.
 I’m generally way off in what I think I’m tasting in comparison to the supposed actual flavors.
-But who really knows what pencil shavings, smoked chicory or cigar box tastes like??
+But who really knows what pencil shavings, smoked chicory or cigar box taste like??

 This one-of-a-kind garden is a must see if you find yourself in the area.
 It’s spectacular.
 Vibrant sunflowers- in all hues of reds and yellows- welcome you as you enter this delightful treasure trove of produce.
-This top notch garden of course provides a continuous supply of the freshest ingredients to Thomas Keller’s Yountville restaurants, which also include Bouchon Bistro, Ad Hoc, Ad Lib, and Addendum.
+This top-notch garden, of course, provides a continuous supply of the freshest ingredients to Thomas Keller’s Yountville restaurants, which also include Bouchon Bistro, Ad Hoc, Ad Lib, and Addendum.
 It literally tops all farm-to-table experiences!
 Hands down.

 While you’re in the Yountville area, check out V Marketplace for boutique shopping!
-There are lots of cute shops perfect for buying random home accessories & kitchen everything, lots of kitschy-yet-necessary decor, jewelry, clothes, wine themed anything and lots of artisanal goodies, chocolates and items to indulge in.
-Also there are galleries and plenty of art work to oogle at.
+There are lots of cute shops perfect for buying random home accessories & kitchen everything, lots of kitschy-yet-necessary decor, jewelry, clothes, wine-themed anything and lots of artisanal goodies, chocolates and items to indulge in.
+Also, there are galleries and plenty of artwork to oogle at.
 And if shopping isn’t your thing, check it out anyways because the courtyard is picture perfect- both relaxing and charming.